ConsumerLab Review: Are Their Ratings Trustworthy?

 It's an inconvenience to scroll through a significant amount of poorly-laid-out text to reach the important data (the test results), and we believe ConsumerLab could provide more value to users with an extensive UX and UI redesign.

-Put simply, their articles provide a significant amount of value but they look as though they were designed in 1990, and it can be frustrating for a modern internet user to engage with.
+Put simply, their articles provide a significant amount of value, but they look as though they were designed in 1990, and the website can be frustrating for a modern internet user to engage with.

 ConsumerLab quality certification program product example